-We listen as the onions sizzle in the pan before peppers and garlic are added, as we each prepare a Piquillo pepper, which has already been charred peeled and packed in olive oil (post harvest), ready to stuff it full of a tuna-based mix.
-Peppers are used in more of less everything, and are available already roasted, peeled and even frozen.
+We listen as the onions sizzle in the pan before peppers and garlic are added, as we each prepare a Piquillo pepper, which has already been charred peeled and packed in olive oil (post-harvest), ready to stuff it full of a tuna-based mix.
+Peppers are used in more or less everything and are available already roasted, peeled and even frozen.

 Pintxos are meant to be eaten in one bite.
 Devoured slowly, an exquisite moment of enjoying the carefully chosen and handcrafted combinations of fresh flavours of the region, in true farm-to-table fashion.

 Pintxos bar-hopping in San Sebastian is the end game of this culinary journey.
 As we dig into our own hand-made creations we reminisce about the multiple stops; of peering into doorways and perusing the entire length of the bar, lost in the conundrum of how to narrow down 30 options to a hearty three.
 Such an event is a visitor rite of passage here in San Sebastian, to indulge just as the locals do.

 Only then can you understand the unique and long-standing gastronomic culture of this city.

 Things to Know about Pintxos in San Sebastian:

 - Learn to make Pintxos in San Sebastian: Tenedor offers a variety of cooking classes in San Sebastian, suited to any and all levels of culinary expertise and includes private markets tour and a personal chef